Brian Lee (ice hockey, born 1987): Tampa Bay Lightning

 On February 27, 2012, Lee was traded by the Senators to the Tampa Bay Lightning for Matt Gilroy.
 In the following 2012–13 season, on May 17, 2013, while playing with the Syracuse Crunch during the American Hockey League Eastern Conference semifinals against the Springfield Falcons, Lee suffered a torn anterior cruciate ligament which required surgery, and he opened the 2013–14 NHL season on Tampa Bay's long-term injured reserve list.
 Lee was not re-signed by the Lightning at the end of his contract and became an unrestricted free agent.
+Lee played a total of 209 NHL games with the Ottawa Senators and the Tampa Bay Lightning.
+During that time he scored 5 goals and had 31 assists.

+Nashville Predators

+Just prior to the 2013-2014 season, Lee would be invited to training camp with the Nashville Predators on a Professional Tryout Agreement (PTO), but was released prior to the end of camp, once again making him a free agent.

+At the end of training camp, Lee stated that he felt good overall, but that he had experienced some discomfort in the same knee that had twice been surgically repaired.
+This led to delays in his return to hockey.

+Retirement

 On December 12, 2014, Lee announced his retirement from professional hockey.
-Lee had attended training camp with the Nashville Predators in early October, and said he felt good.
-However, he started having pain in his knee.
-This stemmed from the same knee injury that he had two corrective surgeries on.
-Lee stated that he is planning on studying nursing at North Dakota State and anesthesiology at the University of North Dakota.
-Lee played a total of 209 NHL games with the Ottawa Senators and the Tampa Bay Lightning.
-During that time he scored 5 goals, and 31 assists.
-Lee stated that he still wants to be around hockey and looks forward to being able to give back to the community.
+Lee stated that he was planning on studying nursing at North Dakota State University in Fargo, North Dakota - just across the Red River from his hometown of Moorhead, Minnesota - and then returning to the University of North Dakota to enroll in the Certified Registered Nurse Anesthetist program offered there.
+Lee stated that he still wanted to be around hockey and was looking forward to being able to give back to the community.

 Personal information

 Brian's brother, John, played NCAA Division I ice hockey with the University of Denver.
-John was selected by the Florida Panthers in the 5th round (131st overall) of the 2007 NHL Entry Draft.
+John was selected by the Florida Panthers in the 5th round (131st overall) of the 2007 NHL entry draft.